-Powering and cooling a single Dell PowerEdge R920 is considerably less costly than doing so for nine separate older servers.
+Powering and cooling a single Dell PowerEdge R920 is considerably less costly than doing so for five separate older servers.
 We measured the amount of power the two servers consumed as they executed the online transaction processing (OLTP) database workload.

-As Figure 1 shows, the single older server used 268 watts, therefore nine identically configured servers running this workload would use 2,412 watts.
-The Dell PowerEdge R920 with nine Oracle PDBs used 862 watts to carry out the same amount of work, 64 percent less than nine older servers' total wattage.
+Figure 1: A single Dell PowerEdge R920 consumed 43 percent less power than five times the power of the older server we tested.
+(Lower watts are better.)